NOTE: The views expressed here are those of the author and do not necessarily represent or reflect the views of A+E Networks.

 As soon as the British departed, the Americans resumed their vile—and illegal—work building pens in which to squirrel away human cargo.
-Congress abolished the slave trade in 1808 and made it a crime punishable by death in 1820.
-Wanderer’s Southern owners, however, had little regard for the federal laws.
+Congress voted to abolish the slave trade in 1807 and made it a crime punishable by death in 1820.
+Wanderer’s Southern owners, however, had little regard for federal laws.
 New York Yacht Club member William Corrie and Charles Lamar, a member of a prominent Southern family, purchased the one-year-old ship from Louisiana sugar magnate John D. Johnson in the spring of 1858 and immediately set about retrofitting one of the quickest yachts of its day into a slave ship.

 Explore the Mapping Slave Voyages interactive to find out more about the 350-year history of the transatlantic trade.